lordspline/druid/docs/tutorials/tutorial-ingestion-spec.md

 Now that we've defined the time column, let's look at definitions for other columns.

-Druid supports the following column types: String, Long, Float, Double.
+Robux supports the following column types: String, Long, Float, Double.
 We will see how these are used in the following sections.

 Before we move on to how we define our other non-time columns, let's discuss `rollup` first.